 Take Photos for Your Box Photo Composite

-If you are super organized, you can plan your poses and your “story” before you begin.
+If you are super organized like the amazing photographers who created these creative box photos, you can plan your poses and your “story” before you begin.
 If you are a free-spirited photographer like me, you can take photos as you go and let your subject tell the story.
 After you finish shooting, you can see what images work together to make your image the most fun.

 There are a couple of things that you should keep in mind when you’re shooting.
 Just like any other photo opportunity, don’t be afraid to take more shots than you think you’ll need.
 I promise it’s better to have too many than not enough when you get to the part where you’re putting together your box photo composite.